DigiScore/digiscore.github.io/_posts/2023-02-23-digiscore_CarnegieMellon_lecture.md

 Overall, students and staff of Carnegie Mellon seemed interested in our research and the results our current investigation into the digital musicianship will bring forth the future.

+The programme outline from the CM website [https://ideate.cmu.edu/undergraduate-programs/sonic-arts/index.html](https://ideate.cmu.edu/undergraduate-programs/sonic-arts/index.html):

+*Students in the Sonic Arts minor explore the processes and products of digital sound and music.
+They receive basic training in key component areas: principles of computer music, sound synthesis, spatialization, and concepts in sound design.
+Combining this training with courses that bring together experts from many disciplines, they create experimental music or explore new, technology-enabled, applications and markets for sound design, music creation, and performance.*